Battle of Hoengsong: Retreat to Hoengsong

-Colonel Coughlin's column coming toward Hoengsong on Route 29 was less fortunate.
+Coughlin's column coming toward Hoengsong on Route 29 was less fortunate.
 Behind those forces leading the column into Hoengsong, a mortar round struck a 2 1/2-ton truck towing a 105-mm howitzer, and the two jackknifed across the road.
 The occupants of the truck were either killed or scattered, and an alert PVA machine gunner opened sustained fire on the cab to prevent anyone from trying to reach and restart the vehicle.
-The one chance of pushing the wreckage off the road evaporated when Lieutenant Mace's two tanks, the only ones not already in Hoengsong, merely moved around the obstruction through a bordering rice paddy and went into town.
+The one chance of pushing the wreckage off the road evaporated when Mace's two tanks, the only ones not already in Hoengsong, merely moved around the obstruction through a bordering rice paddy and went into town.
 High paddy dikes made it impossible for the trucks, many of them pulling howitzers, to bypass the wreckage as the tanks had done.
 PVA forces meanwhile began to squeeze the column from the flanks and rear.
 The troops caught behind the obstruction had no alternative except to abandon vehicles and guns and move south on foot.
-Many did not reach safety, among them Colonel Keith, who later died in captivity.
+Many did not reach safety, among them Keith, who later died in captivity.
 Those able to escape, as they neared Hoengsong and discovered the Netherlands Battalion engaged, drifted west to get away from the firefight, bypassed Hoengsong, then returned to Route 29 below the town.
 After reorganizing behind the cover of the Netherlands Battalion, they moved on to Wonju.
 The Dutch broke contact and followed just before 01:00.
-PVA forces seized Hoengsong after the Dutch withdrawal but made no effort to pursue, and since Colonel Baker already had eliminated the only PVA position south of town, Coughlin's forces reached Wonju with no further contest.
+PVA forces seized Hoengsong after the Dutch withdrawal but made no effort to pursue, and since Baker already had eliminated the only PVA position south of town, Coughlin's forces reached Wonju with no further contest.

 Aftermath

 Given the conditions of the PVA attack and the Corps' withdrawal, a breakdown of X Corps casualties into categories of killed, wounded and missing was not possible for some units, especially the ROK 8th Division, and hardly certifiable for any.
 Total casualties suffered between nightfall on 11 February and daylight on the 13th were around 11,800-9,800 South Koreans, 1,900 Americans and 100 Dutch.
 The equipment toll was correspondingly heavy.
 Major items lost by the ROK 3rd, 5th, and 8th Divisions, mostly by the last, included 14 105-mm howitzers, 901 other crew-served weapons, 390 radios, and 88 vehicles.
-American units and the Netherlands Battalion lost 14 105-mm howitzers, 6 155-mm howitzers, 277 other crew-served weapons, 6 tanks, 195 radios, and 280 vehicles.
+American units and the Netherlands Battalion lost 14 105-mm howitzers, six 155-mm howitzers, 277 other crew-served weapons, six tanks, 195 radios, and 280 vehicles.

 Following the defeat of the UN forces at Hoengsong, the PVA attacked the isolated UN forces at Chipyong-ni from 13 to 15 February, but were unable to overrun them.
 The PVA/KPA forces continued to push south but were halted by X Corps and ROK III Corps in the Third Battle of Wonju from 13 to 18 February.